 Before you start

-- Capture the workflow YAML for the failing job.
+- Capture the workflow YAML for the failing job (the full deploy step including

-- Identify which step the hang is on by reading the job log linearly.
+with:,env:, and the command). - Identify which step hangs by reading the job log linearly.

 Step-by-step fix

-Ordered: stop the bleeding first, then fix the underlying cause.
+Ordered: stop the bleeding first, then fix the root cause.

 - name: Deploy to production